Our Time Down Here: History

-In January 2012 they announced that their second studio album, "Midnight Mass", would be released on 6 March 2012, along with a series of UK headlining tour dates.
-Gould cited his intention for the sound of the record to be "if Green Day created a punk rock opera", doing so by embracing more theatrical influences, such as The Rise and Fall of Ziggy Stardust and the Spiders from Mars by David Bowie, the Art of Drowning by AFI, Good Mourning by the Alkaline Trio and Energy.
+In January 2012 they announced that their second studio album, Midnight Mass, would be released on 6 March 2012, along with a series of UK headlining tour dates.
+Gould cited his intention for the sound of the record to be "if Green Day created a punk rock opera", doing so by embracing more theatrical influences, such as The Rise and Fall of Ziggy Stardust and the Spiders from Mars by David Bowie, The Art of Drowning by AFI, and Good Mourning by the Alkaline Trio.
 Lyrically, the album was based on love letters written by Gould's step-mother's broker and his wife, which Gould had found while clearing out the man's room after he a stroke.
-Soon after this event, the man died, and while attending the funeral Gould met his ex-wife and children, whom he discovered no longer lived with due to turning violent after his previous stroke.
 The album's opening track "7th October 1984" was made up entirely of words from the letters.
 In May of the same year, they opened the Macbeth stage at Slam Dunk Festival.

 In 2013 they announced the dates for their final tour, with support by Grader, and would take place between 30 May and 6 June of the same year.

 On 8 November 2022, the band announced a one-off reunion show at the Joiners, Southampton, which then took place on 10 December 2022.

 Legacy

 They have been cited as an influence by Southampton punk rock band Miss Vincent.
-After the band's 2013 breakup, Gould and Miles formed the band Creeper with former members of Hang the Bastard, Ghosts on Pegasus Bridge and Doomed from Day One, which was originally planned to be a dark wave project, but ended up embracing far more punk influences.
+After the band's 2013 breakup, Gould and Miles formed the band Creeper with former members of Hang the Bastard, Ghosts on Pegasus Bridge and Doomed from Day One, which was originally planned to be a dark wave project, but ended up embracing more punk influences.

 Musical style and influences

 The band have been described as hardcore punk, punk rock, and melodic hardcore, incorporating elements of youth crew, characterised by fast tempos and melodic sections.
 Their sophomore album Midnight Mass has been described as more theatrical than their previous hardcore punk work.
-Their early releases were compared to groups such as Comeback Kid, Strike Anywhere, Shook Ones, Kid Dynamite and Lifetime, whereas their final record Midnight Mass is considered more emotional and gothic, leading to it being compared to AFI and the Damned, and even categorised as horror punk.
+Their early releases were compared to groups such as Comeback Kid, Strike Anywhere, Shook Ones, Kid Dynamite and Lifetime, whereas Midnight Mass is considered more emotional and gothic, leading to it being compared to AFI and the Damned, and even categorised as horror punk.
 BBC has even cited them as an "indie metal" band.

 They have cited influences including Lifetime, Jawbreaker, Hot Water Music and The Bouncing Souls, whereas their later sound was more-so influenced by early-AFI, David Bowie, Energy, Alkaline Trio, the Cult, the Damned, the Sisters of Mercy, the Cure and Dead Man's Bones.